JuliaMath/MittagLeffler.jl/README.md

 ### Bugs

 `mittleff` fails for some arguments.
-In particular those that evaluate integrals.
+In particular, some of those that evaluate integrals.

 ### Reference